Bike Orlando

 Loch Haven Park to Magnolia Avenue

-This section is all paved trail, including residential and business areas, parks and schools along with access to the cultural attractions at Loch Haven Park.
-It also links to routes leading to the Cady Way and Lake Ivanhoe Trails.
+In this section, the trail follows the old Dinky Line rail bed - the historic former rail line to Winter Park.
+The trail here includes residential and business areas, parks and schools along with access to the cultural attractions at Loch Haven Park.
+It also links to routes leading to the Cady Way and Lake Ivanhoe Trails (see below).

 Loch Haven Park to Virginia Drive

-Loch Haven Park is at about the middle of the original trail and offers plenty of parking.
-Heading toward downtown, a bridge crosses Lake Formosa then the trail runs along Heron Drive through a neighborhood featuring original homes on one side and new construction on the other, ending at a shopping/restaurant area.
+From Loch Haven Park, cross Princeton Street. and follow the trail to the bridge crossing Lake Formosa to the south.
+The trail runs along Heron Drive through a neighborhood featuring original homes on one side and newer apartments on the other, ending at a shopping/restaurant area.

 Virginia Drive to Lake Highland